M0h7amed/Programming-Project-ASU/README.md

 # Single-Link Robot Design and Optimization 🤖⚙️

 ## Overview
 This project is a C++ application developed to automate the structural design and actuator selection for a one-link robot actuated by a rotating DC motor.
-The program bridges mechanical engineering principles with algorithmic problem-solving to ensure the robot is both safe and cost-effective.

 ## Core Features
 The program is divided into two primary optimization modules: